EpictetusZ1/EpictetusZ1/README.md

 - 👟 Fun fact: I love running, reading and playing chess!
 I sometimes bind notebooks for fun too
 - 🇯🇵 Outside of the programming world I am studying Japanese - わくわく !

+- A personal project I have been working on: <a href="https://www.lifestorymaps.com" target="blank">Life Story Maps</a>

 ### Find me on the world wide web:

 <a href="https://exercism.org/profiles/EpictetusZ1" target="blank">